Car Insurance in Houston, TX

 Cheap liability and full coverage auto insurance in Houston

-In 2026, Texas Farm Bureau offers Houston’s lowest full coverage rates, with full coverage rates around $162 per month.
-USAA is also a good option for military members and their immediate families.
+As of 2026, Texas Farm Bureau offers Houston’s lowest full coverage rates, with premiums of around $162 per month.
+For liability coverage, Texas Farm Bureau also has the lowest monthly premium at about $67.
+USAA is another good option for military members and their immediate families.

 Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
 About 45% of Texas drivers carry only the state’s minimum required coverage.
 The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

-6-month rates for liability vs. full coverage rates in Houston, TX
+6-month rates for full coverage vs. liability the state minimum rates in Houston, TX

 Updating data...